tariqulshuvon/jagoronBD_FinalUpload/README.md

 They view/read Books on self-defense.
 They can enroll at Self-defense course.
 They can buy any products those are used for self-defense.

 - Admin: can view reported complains of general public.
 Admin can add/update/delete police station Number & location.
 Admin can add/update/delete courses on self-defense.
 They can add/update/delete Books on self-defense.

+# Use cases of the system:
+1. Account creation: A general user and the system are the actors of the use case.
+There are two types of accounts available for creation.
+These are:
+- Registered user
+- Admin user
+After providing mandatory information to the system, system will create an account of the requested type.

+2. Making a complaint: Registered General users can make a complain against a person by whom he/she were harassed.
+Admin users can be able to view their complains.

+3. Self-defense course enrollment: Registered General users can enroll any selfdefense course.
+Admin user can be able to see who enrolled self-defense course.

+4. Purchasing self-defense goods: Registered General users can purchase any self-defense goods.
+Admin user can add self-defense product.
+They edit/change product price.
+They are also able to remove any product from the store